5 Ways to Increase Optimism and Reduce Anxiety Every Day

 Here are five strategies to help counteract the effects of negative experiences, whether they are happening to you or someone else:

 Change the story.
 When we worry, we are overwhelmed, often coming up with a story not based on true events, telling ourselves it’s not going to work out or coming up with the worst-case scenario.
 By focusing on a specific story, our other thoughts follow suit and allow for it to feel like the truth.
 It’s up to us to flip the script.
-Choose a more realistic, optimistic story instead.
+Choose a more realistic story instead.
 Rehearse it.
 Share it.
 Make it visible.
-Remind yourself of this new story always.
+Remind yourself of it always.

 Establish a support system.
 Albert Einstein said, “Problems cannot be solved with the same mindset that created them.”
 Find someone to speak to regularly who gives you encouragement.
 Having that presence can be extremely helpful.
 We can often have a sense that we’re going through everything by ourselves.
 In reality, there are many who have gone through similar situations.
 They can be an invaluable support.
 Reach out to them.